 What is IOC in the share market?

 The full form of IOC is Immediate Or Canceled.
-IOC allows the investors to buy or sell the share as soon as the order is placed in the market.
-If failed, the order will be removed from the system.
-As it is a duration order, it gets canceled if it is not executed immediately.
+IOC allows the investors to buy or sell the share when the order is placed in the market.
+If it fails, the order will be removed from the system.
+As it is a duration order, it gets cancelled if not executed immediately.

 When should an investor use an immediate or cancel an order?